vcilabs/terradactyl/README.md

 ## Operation

 NOTE: `terradactyl` (symlinked as `td`) ONLY operates in the root of your monorepo.
-In order to execute any sub-commands, your working directory must contain your project-level configuration file, otherwise you will receive this:
+In order to execute any subcommands, your working directory must contain your project-level configuration file, otherwise you will receive this:

     FATAL: Could not load project file: `terradactyl.yaml`, No such file or directory @ rb_sysopen - terradactyl.yaml